schnibel/MMM-Memo/README.md

 ## Special thanks
 I implemented colors from http://www.tayloredmktg.com/rgb/#PI website for color definitions, so I thank the author of this web page.
-I got the memo note CSS from http://creative-punch.net/2014/02/create-css3-post-it-note/, so I also wanted to thank Creative Punch.
+<br>I got the memo note CSS from http://creative-punch.net/2014/02/create-css3-post-it-note/, so I also wanted to thank Creative Punch.
+<br>Enjoy... and do not hesitate to make comments or propose new functionalities.